wbolster/nothing-to-say/README.rst

 it requires the gobject introspection data for the gstreamer plugins base library installed in your system. having no sound, check your system logs for:

   Unable to import sound module.
 Playing sound is not available.
-Is GStremer package installed?
+Is GStreamer package installed?

   Requiring GstAudio, version none: Typelib file for namespace 'GstAudio' (any version) not found